Scientific Name

 Description

 Cereus forbesii is a shrubby or tree-like cactus with cylindrical stems that have 4 to 8 blunt ribs lined with areoles that bear clusters of spines.
-It typically grows up to 9.8 feet (3 m) tall, although larger specimens have been recorded, exceeding 23 feet (7 m).
-The branches are initially blue-green and later turn light green, and can reach a diameter of 3.2 inches (8 cm).
+It typically grows to 9.8 feet (3 m) tall, though larger specimens have been recorded exceeding 23 feet (7 m).
+The branches are initially blue-green, later turning light green, and can reach a diameter of 3.2 inches (8 cm).
 The small, gray areoles usually bear one, occasionally up to three, central spines and five radial spines.
 The central spines can grow up to 6.4 inches (16 cm) long, while the radial spines can measure up to 0.8 inches (2 cm) in length.
 The spines are yellowish-brown, darker at the base, and turn gray as they age.

 In the summer, Cereus forbesii produces white to reddish flowers that can reach a length of 8 inches (20 cm) and a diameter of 5 inches (12.5 cm).
-The fruits are red and contain lilac pulp and tiny black seeds.
+The fruits are red, with lilac pulp and tiny black seeds.

-There is confusion between Cereus forbesii and Cereus validus, as they are sometimes considered synonyms of each other.
+There is confusion between Cereus forbesii and Cereus validus, as they are sometimes listed as synonyms for one another.

-Like most cacti, Cereus are fairly low-maintenance and hardy.
+Like most cacti, Cereus are relatively low-maintenance and hardy.
 Ensure they receive sufficient water without becoming waterlogged, especially during the summer, and fertilize them for optimal results.
-If the roots have become black or overly soft, the cactus could be experiencing root rot.
+If the roots have turned black or become overly soft, the cactus may be experiencing root rot.
 Cut away the affected parts and replant them.
 Most gardeners interested in cacti should be able to cultivate these without much problem.

-If your Cereus outgrows its container, it may become necessary to repot it.
+If your Cereus outgrows its container, you may need to repot it.
 If so, ensure the soil is dry and then remove the pot.
-Knock away old soil and prune away any rotted or dead roots, then replace it in a new pot and backfill it with fresh soil.
+Knock away old soil and prune any rotted or dead roots, then replant in a new pot and backfill with fresh soil.
 Do not overwater cacti planted in new pots, as this can lead to root rot.
-It should be left dry for about a week and then watered lightly.
+It should be left to dry for about a week, then watered lightly.

 These cacti propagate pretty easily from cuttings.
 Sever a branch and replant in moist, well-drained soil.